jvis2010/jvis2010.github.io/essentialjava.md

 - Comments
 - Javadoc comments
 - Variables and Constants
-In just about every programming language and programs, In all programs and all programming languages, we have to keep track of many pieces of data email addresses, a date of birth, position of an image on the screen, current score in a game etc.
+> Note: <br> In just about every programming language and programs, we have to keep track of many pieces of data email addresses, a date of birth, position of an image on the screen, current score in a game etc.
 So we create variables to hold that data.
 A variable is a container, its you grabbing a little piece of computer memory and giving it a name, so that we can use it while our program is running.
 We create it, we name it, we put a value in it and we change the value as we need to.
 > In Java you create a variable like this:<br/>
 > Syntax: `<data type> <identifier name>;`<br/>
-> Examples:
+> Examples:<br/>
-> `int myInteger;`
+> `int myInteger;`<br/>
-> `String myString;`
+> `String myString;`<br>

-Thus, variables store information that you plan to change and reuse over time.
-On the other, Constants store information that is, well, constant.
+> Thus, variables store information that you plan to change and reuse over time.
+On the other hand, Constants store information that is, well, constant.
 - Statements
 - Expressions
 - Types